-- Explain the meaning of protection of civilians (PoC) and the related terminology. - Explain the different approaches to PoC as taken by international actors such as the EU, UN, NATO, and others. - Explain PoC related legal instruments, including IHL, international human rights law and international refugee law. - List the elements of institutional standards and expectations with regards to protection planning and the execution of protection activities of various actors. - Identify and clarify the different roles and responsibilities of civilian, police and military, as well as international force, non-governmental organisations (NGOs) and humanitarian actors during and beyond situations of armed conflict. - Identify and explain the challenges and dilemmas facing civilians, police and military decisionmakers in the field. - Recognise horizontal issues and the importance of gender sensitivity
+LO4.
+List the elements of institutional standards and expectations with regards to protection planning and the execution of protection activities of various actors.

+LO5.
+Identify and clarify the different roles and responsibilities of civilian, police and military, as well as an international mission or military force, non-governmental organisations (NGOs) and humanitarian actors as well as development partners during and beyond situations of armed conflict.
+LO6.
+Identify and explain the challenges and dilemmas facing civilians, police and military decision-makers in the field.

+LO7.
+Recognise horizontal issues and the importance of gender sensitivity.